arduosoft/RawCMS/docs/LogCollecting.md

 # Log Collecting

 This module enables the log collecting feature.
 Logs are isolated by application.
 A "default" application is created automatically.
 Each application has a Public ID.
-This ID is the public key used for sending log through http request.
+This ID is the public key used for sending log through the http request.

-*Note:* for performance log must be added in bulk mode, one call with multiple rows.
+*Note:* For a better performance, log must be added in bulk mode, one API call containing multiple rows.

 ```